sueszli/osue/exams/README.md

 I also did some research and used the `-fPIE` flag for compilation but it didn't make any difference.
 I don't know how to fix this problem.

-In conclusion: You can attempt to guess what the code behind the given object file looks like by disassembling it and writing everything from scratch such that it can be compiled to run on any machine (but I don't think it is worth the effort and suggest you practice for your exam by solving other problems instead).
+In conclusion: You can attempt to guess what the code behind the given object file looks like by disassembling it and writing everything from scratch such that it can be compiled to run on any machine (but I don't think it is worth the effort).

+Instead, to run them, I suggest you log into your inflab server via ssh and run it there to practice.

+Good luck 🌈🐸